 Cross-platform development has been a major boon for so many digital industries.
 HTML5 developers can launch high-definition video mobile slots for online casino players on all brands of mobile devices and operating systems.
 HTML5 technology has also led the way for the eLearning industry, enabling online courses and training programs to be taught and consumed digitally via all smartphone and tablet devices, regardless of age or resource power.

 When it comes to portability, HTML5 apps certainly outperform their native app counterparts.
 An HTML5 web app is designed to incorporate responsive design, with the technology designed to appropriately scale the content to be consumed based on the size of the screen a consumer is viewing it on.
 To update or patch an HTML5 app, developers only need to launch one unified update, available for all devices simultaneously.

 When it comes to portability, HTML5 apps certainly outperform their native app counterparts.
 An HTML5 web app is designed to incorporate responsive design, with the technology designed to appropriately scale the content to be consumed based on the size of the screen a consumer is viewing it on.
 To update or patch an HTML5 app, developers only need to launch one unified update, available for all devices simultaneously.
 With 5G connectivity also on the horizon, the speed with which HTML5 web apps operate will be on a par, if not better than, their native counterparts.

 Native apps still reign supreme in the hardware stakes

-Where native apps do still have an edge over HTML5 apps is hardware compatibility.
+Where native apps do still have an edge over HTML5 for Android apps is hardware compatibility.
 Native apps can work alongside and interacting with a host of hardware, such as speakers, television screens, cameras, location (GPS) and much more besides.
 HTML5 apps don’t yet have that broad spectrum of compatibility, which can still be decisive in choosing a native app over an HTML5 alternative, depending on the app’s designated function.